All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So download Verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

 Well, we're coming to your city.

-Gonna play our guitars and sing you a country song.
+Gonna play our guitars and sing you a conscious song.

 It is the second consecutive Starship test flight from Elon Musk's company to end with destruction.

-All I can think about was good.
+All I could think about was that's good.

 That's good.

-We we got it.
+We got it.

-All right, besties.
+All right, Besties.

 House appropriation is the money moves in Congress.